How to travel by bus around Greece

-In this post, we are going to give a few tips and bits of advice on how to better organize your trip around Greece by public bus.
-Being involved with tourism for the past many years we came to realize how difficult it is for foreign travelers to find bus schedules around Greece, especially for places outside the tourist map.
-In this post will try to help you find relevant information not easily accessible for nonnative people, making the task of preparing an itinerary to travel by bus a bit easier.
-If you are looking to find information on how to get to Meteora by bus you may also check the following links here and here for more details!
+In this post, we are going to give away a few tips and bits of advice on how to better organize your trip around Greece by public bus.
+This post will try to help you find relevant information not easily accessible for nonnative people.
+Thus making the task of preparing an itinerary to travel by bus around Greece a bit easier.
+If you are looking to find information on how to get to Meteora by bus you may also check here and here for more details!

 This monopoly KTEL companies enjoy is an indirect way of the Greek state to subsidize them to provide public transportation to commercially unviable routes.
 Although every KTEL company can freely choose to connect via bus services every other place around Greece, they can only transfer people up to the main bus terminals of those prefectures, located always on the provincial capitals.
 When someone wants to travel to a different place other than the main city within this prefecture, he has to use the local KTEL company and switch busses.
 Usually, KTEL companies when operating outside of the prefecture’s boundaries, they only do the commercially viable route.
 This means that although bus companies operate a very dense network of bus routes within each prefecture, it’s quite difficult to find direct connections between distant places of different prefectures around Greece.
 The exception to this is the bigger population centers like Athens or Thessaloniki.
 The end result of such practices is that those travelers who opt public buses as their mean of transportation in most cases will have to switch many busses.
 Having said all these one must consider the bus option in just 3 cases listed below: